sangupta/jerry-web/README.md

 jerry-web
 ==========

-Common Java functionality for building web applications.
+Common Java functionality for building web applications particularly working with `Servlets` and JSPs.

 `jerry-web` is a module library for the uber `jerry` library project.
-This module provides helper functionality when writing Java web applications - such as common filters, request wrappers, custom tags, and utility classes to work with java.servlet cookies, request/response and more.
+This module provides helper functionality when writing Java web applications - such as common filters, request wrappers, and custom JSP tags.
+The utility classes are now a part of the `jerry-core` project.

-For more information on the project, refer to https://github.com/sangupta/jerry project.

 Release Notes
 -------------